maidersonn/Pokedex/README.md

-Project started with create-react-app.
+### Description

-I used React, React Hooks, React Router, Axios, SASS, Vercel and Github Actions to develop this project.
+Project example to communicate a Front with a Back.
+It uses create-react-app, React, React Hooks, React Router, Axios, SASS, Vercel and Github Actions to develop this project.

+### Set up

 This project needs an api to work.
 It is set in an environmental variable.